mmann1123/pyGIS/_sources/docs/d_access_osm.md

 ```
 ----------------

-# Accessing OpenStreetMap Data in Python
+# Accessing OSM Data in Python

-OpenStreetMap (OSM) is an open collaborative project to create a free editable map of the world.
-In this tutorial, we will use the Python module OSMnx to access OSM data.
+## What is OpenStreetMap?

+OpenStreetMap (OSM) is a global collaborative (crowd-sourced) dataset and project that aims at creating a free editable map of the world containing a lot of information about our environment [^gpd_clip].
+It contains data for example about streets, buildings, different services, and landuse to mention a few.
+You can view the map at www.openstreetmap.org.
+You can also sign up as a contributor if you want to edit the map.
+More details about OpenStreetMap and its contents are available in the [OpenStreetMap Wiki](https://wiki.openstreetmap.org/wiki/Main_Page).

 ## OSMnx